-Due to unexpected adverse environmental conditions in the marinas (e.g. occasional days with poor underwater visibility, pollution events) or logistic constraints on some of the sampling dates scheduled during the 2 years of the study, only 896 surveys were performed of the 1200 initially planned.
-However, this did not prevent accurate investigation of fish AH use in the 5 marinas, as all of the sites were fully surveyed at least twice per month over the whole duration of the study when considering the 2 years pooled.
-However, pooling data from the 2 years can bias estimates of variance in some analyses, and caution should be taken when interpreting the results.
-Similarly, logistic constraints in 2013 allowed us to perform only one stationary count per replicate zone for the controls, so the vertical surfaces investigated for DC and PC in this year covered only 4 m2 per marina, instead of 12 m2 as in 2014.
-However, this should not affect our conclusions because fish abundances on controls for 2014 were similar (premutational multivariate analysis of variance [PERM-ANOVA], p > 0.5484) when using one or all stationary counts, irrespective of species or marina.
+Due to unexpected adverse environmental conditions in the marinas (e.g., occasional days with poor underwater visibility, pollution events) or logistic constraints on some of the sampling dates scheduled during the two years of the study, finally only 896 surveys were performed of the 1 200 initially planned.
+This did not however prevent accurate investigation of fish AH use in the five marinas, since all the sites were fully surveyed at least twice per month over the whole duration of the study when considering the two years pooled.
+However, pooling data from the two years can bias estimates of variance in some analyses and caution should be taken when interpreting the results.
+Similarly, logistic constraints in 2013 allowed performing only one stationary count per replicate zone for the controls, so the vertical surfaces investigated for DC and PC in this year covered only 4 m2 per marina, instead of 12 m2 in 2014.
+This should not however affect our conclusions since fish abundances on